 Students should plan to take the Praxis towards the end of the graduate program, typically students take the Praxis in the Spring semester of the second year.
-This allows them to prepare for Orals and Praxis simultaneously.
-All students must have their score reported to the Division.
+This allows them to prepare for Oral Comps and the Praxis simultaneously.
+All students must have their score reported to the

+Division.
 When taking the exam, designate UW SLP & Aud recipient code of RA0346 (NOT the general UW recipient code, which goes to the College of Education).